-One bunk (one upper and one lower) and one additional lower berth, writing desk, wardrobe, and drawers.
-Private washbasin.
-Shared shower and toilet facilities nearby with other Main Deck cabins.
-These cabins have a porthole.
+Main deck triple cabin: This cabin has one bunk (one upper and one lower) and one lower berth, wardrobe, drawers, a desk and washbasin.
+The nearby showers and toilets are shared with other Main deck cabins.

 Large lounge area, separate bedroom with double bed, single bed in the lounge, writing desk, wardrobe, drawers, and fridge.
 There is a private bathroom with shower, toilet and washbasin.
 Large forward and side facing windows with great views.